Ironman Maryland 2021

 SUPER early – hurry up and wait – 3:00am alarm clock Saturday morning.
 Standard Blueberry bagel with peanut butter and a banana.
 Tried to use the restroom, no luck, insides were all tied up in nervous knots thinking about what was coming.

-The gun went off @ 6:15 for the Pro men’s start and really started up my nerves.
-Just about as perfect a morning as you could ask for.
-A bit of breeze, sun coming up over the mountains, water temp just at 60*F.
+The gun went off @ 6:15 for the Pro men’s start and immediately kicked up my nerves.
+It was just about as perfect a morning as you could ask for, with a bit of breeze, the sun coming up over the mountains, and water temperature sitting right at 60*F.

-Was Ironman #6 for that Xterra wetsuit, on it’s last legs but still in pretty good condition.
-There were a handful of waves in front of me since this race was seeded by age group instead of overall time.
-Made it a bit more tricky to make your way through the field, but it was a one lap swim so at least there wasn’t going to be a lot of extra traffic.
+This marked Ironman #6 for the Xterra wetsuit.
+It was on its last legs but still in pretty good condition.
+Because the race was seeded by age group instead of overall time, there were a handful of waves in front of me.
+That made working through the field a bit trickier, but it was a one lap swim, so there was not going to be a lot of extra traffic.

-Somehow my parents found me in all the commotion and were able to stay with me for a few minutes before I stretched out and put the wetsuit on.
-Made sure to eat a small Skratch bar and Jel with some fluids before I headed over to the swim start.
-Our wave was starting just as the pro men leaders were coming out of the water, just under 50 minutes.
-Before I knew it, I was next in line, ran in the water and got to work.
+A small Skratch bar and Jel with some fluids went down before heading over to the swim start.
+Our wave was lining up just as the pro men leaders were coming out of the water, just under 50 minutes.
+Before long, I was next in line, ran into the water, and got to work.

 Swim – 1:04:36: Overall rank after the swim was #360!
 Average Swim was 1:10 for my age group.

-Somehow the water had actually warmed up a few degrees at Sand Hollow Lake from my practice swim the day before, still a chilly but refreshing 60*.
+Somehow, the water at Sand Hollow Lake during Ironman St. George had actually warmed up a few degrees from my practice swim the day before.
+It was still a chilly but refreshing 60*.

-Some people were wearing neoprene caps and a few booties which had me worried, but once I got going it wasn’t nearly cold enough to be a problem thanks to the wetsuit and some personal “insulation”.
+Seeing some athletes wearing neoprene caps and a few booties caused a bit of concern.
+Once moving, however, the temperature was not nearly cold enough to be a problem thanks to the wetsuit and some personal “insulation”.

-It took a few seconds to clear the goggles and was set for the rest of the swim.
-I am fortunate in the swim to be able to pick my way and advance through the field.
+After a few seconds, the goggles cleared and the rest of the swim settled in.
+Swimming is one area where I am fortunate to be able to pick my way forward and move through the field.

-Swimming was much more enjoyable after the first turn being partially sheltered by the mountain from the sun.
+Swimming became much more enjoyable after the first turn, partially sheltered by the mountain from the sun.

-My Garmin watch was set up to notify time and pace every 500 yards and I was very surprised on where I was overall, right around 1:31/100yd and I even had a few segments that were faster.
-That’s pool swimming with wall push offs pace for me!
+My Garmin watch was set up to notify time and pace every 500 yards.
+The numbers were a surprise, sitting right around 1:31 per 100 yards, with a few segments even faster.
+That is pool swimming pace for me, with wall push-offs.

 T1 – 10:15